[Title earned 'Heaven's Fool']

 I cared.

 Every day.
 Every night.
 Every run.
 I wasn't just playing for fun anymore—I was trying.
 Trying to change something.
-Trying to save him.
-Even if I didn't know why anymore.
+Trying to save the hero.
+Even if I didn't know why at this point.

 To rewrite the world's ending.